 NextGen Program

-The intake to our NextGen (“Next Generation”) Program for the 2023-2024 Season is now OPEN.
+The intake to our NextGen (“Next Generation”) Program for the 2025-2026 Season is now OPEN.
 Please click the button below to access the application document.
 Please download that document.
 All required links and forms are within it.
-Applications are due July 17 at 9 am.
+Applications are due June 2 at 9 am.
 Late submissions will not be considered.
-The application window is now CLOSED.
-Thank you to all who submitted an application.

 The Ontario Curling Council’s NextGen Program is designed to support athletes who have proven competitive success over time and help advance them along the LTCD pathway as individual athletes and teams.